nabeelmsft/percept/adt/apps/TwinsUpdateBetaFunctionApp/README.md

 ## Overview

 The beta version for Storage, Event Hubs, Service Bus, and Event Grid Functions extensions make it possible to use secretless configuration via Azure Active Directory.
 Azure SDKs are adding capabilities enabling users to leverage Azure Cloud as platform to the fullest.
 Secretless configuration is one of the Azure platform capabilities that eliminate the responsibility of managing and maintaining secrets for various services.
 Leveraging secretless configuration capability reminds of using gravity to your advantage.
+You can use configuration that has secrets but that brings the responsibility to maintain and manage secrets in picture.
+Like gravity, it is good to leverage native platform capability of Azure.
+Now with Azure SDK's Azure Function Extension Libraries (Beta) we can build truly secretless systems.

 In this post we will see how easy it is to consume Azure Digital Twins data using secretless Azure Function through Azure Event Hubs.
 Once the Azure Digital Twins is set up for getting data from IoT devices through Azure IoT Hub, the flow is to read that data in form of Azure Digital Twins graph representation.
 This post addresses how to read Azure Digital Twins data for the down stream systems using secretless configuration feature of Azure Function Extension Libraries(Beta).